 Hirsutism

-- Managed with: spironolactone
+- Managed with: antiandrogen therapy

 Questions to consider when developing a treatment plan